SI 2016 Innovation

 Michael Koenig, Vrije Universiteit Amsterdam

-Xiaodong Liu, University of Colorado at Boulder
+Xiaodong Liu, University of Colorado Boulder

 Yves Zenou, Monash University